analogdevicesinc/genalyzer/doc/spectral_analysis.md

         style SA fill:#ffffff
 ```

 We first generate (or import) a waveform to be analyzed, compute its FFT, and finally, calculate various performance metrics by running spectral analysis.
 In this tutorial, we will generate the tone waveform using Genalyzer.
-In another example shown here (provide link), we will import a tone waveform captured using ADALM-PLUTO to perform spectral analysis.
+In another example, we will import a tone waveform captured using ADALM-PLUTO to perform spectral analysis.

 ## Tone Generation
 ```{eval-rst}